Indian Wall Rock Climbing

 This wall is home to several excellent face/friction sport routes in the 5.7 to 5.10 range.This area gets the sun at about 10 or 11 in the morning depending on the time of year, and get sun 2 to 3 hours earlier than the Circus, and Aftershock walls in the winter.
 The rock here is excellent for the most part with the occasional loose hold.
 A 60m rope works fine as all of these routes are equiped with lowering/rappel anchors.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Indian Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Indian Wall:

 Featured Route For Indian Wall